matti/contena/README.md

 # contena

-Dockerized kontena-cli in a wrapper that just works
+Doc^H^H^HContainerized kontena-cli in a wrapper that just works

 ## Install